FinTagging: Benchmarking LLMs for Extracting and Structuring Financial Information

 \subsection{Task Formulation}

-Formally, given a financial document $D$ consisting of multiple textual contents and structured tables, a set of predefined value data types $L$ specified by the XBRL specification, and a taxonomy database $\mathcal{T}$ containing a set of financial semantic concepts, the XBRL tagging task is to identify all relevant numerical values in $D$ and annotate each with a structured triplet $\{ \texttt{Fact}, \texttt{Type}, \texttt{Tag}\}$.
-Here, \texttt{Tag} denotes the linked concept in $\mathcal{T}$ (e.g. ``us-gaap:CashAndDueFromBanks'', etc.), \texttt{Fact} represents the extracted numerical value as it appears in context (e.g., ``2.5'', ``10,000'', ``two'', etc.), and \texttt{Type} specifies the corresponding data type in $L$ (including \textit{monetaryItemType}, \textit{percentItemType}, \textit{sharesItemType}, \textit{perShareItem}, and \textit{integerItemType}).
-Here, \textit{monetaryItemType} refers to a financial amount, such as revenue or expenses, typically reported in currency units (e.g., USD). \textit{percentItemType} represents a rate or ratio, expressed as a decimal (e.g., 25\%). \textit{sharesItemType} indicates the number of shares, such as stocks held or issued. \textit{perShareItemType} captures values reported on a per-share basis, like earnings per share.
-Lastly, \textit{integerItemType} is used for whole number counts, such as the number of employees or transactions.
+Formally, given a financial document $D$ containing text and structured tables, a set of predefined XBRL value types $L$, and a taxonomy $\mathcal{T}$ of financial concepts, the XBRL tagging task is to identify all numerical values in $D$ and annotate each with a structured triplet $\{ \texttt{Fact}, \texttt{Type}, \texttt{Tag}\}$.
+Here, \texttt{Fact} denotes the extracted numerical value as expressed in context, \texttt{Type} specifies its XBRL data type in $L$, and \texttt{Tag} refers to the linked concept in $\mathcal{T}$ (e.g., \texttt{us-gaap:CashAndDueFromBanks}).
+Each numerical fact is assigned a single, most specific taxonomy concept.
+The value type set $L$ includes \textit{monetaryItemType}, \textit{percentItemType}, \textit{sharesItemType}, \textit{perShareItemType}, and \textit{integerItemType}, corresponding to monetary amounts, ratios, share counts, per-share values, and integer quantities, respectively.
+We formalize the task as a mapping: